 What is Organic Food?

-Organic food basically food that has been farmed in a more environmentally sustainable way than conventional foods.
+Organic food is basically food that has been farmed in a more environmentally sustainable way than conventional foods.
 It is produced via standard organic farming methods.

 Animal products like eggs, poultry, meat and dairy products are only considered organic if they have come from animals that were raised under certain conditions, and fed with an organic diet.
 Animals who are 'raised organic' can't be fed growth hormones or antibiotics.
 Organic food is produced without using pesticides that are toxic to the environment.